 Students who need a private study space may apply to use a study room, a designated quiet space furnished with individual study carrel desks and personal lockers to store materials.
 Students will be assigned to one of three rooms.

 There are a limited number of study carrels available.
 Students with special circumstances such as honors projects, documented learning differences, independent study projects, or senior scholar work are encouraged to apply.
 Priority will be given to seniors.

-If interested in applying for a private study room, download this application and return it to the Dean of Studies office by the second week in September.
-Students will be notified by mid-September whether they have been granted a study carrel.
+If you are interested in securing a private study carrel and / or locker, click here to apply.
+Students will be notified via email if they have been granted a study carrel.

 The Farnham Writers’ Center

-The Farnham Writers’ Center works with students, faculty, staff, and local schools on all aspects of writing.
-We seek to further a culture of writing at Colby and in the community through peer tutoring, faculty support, and special writing events.
-As a writing resource, we provide information on good writing practices and guidance on grammar and documentation to the Colby community and online visitors.
+Located in Miller Library, the Farnham Writers’ Center works with students on all aspects of writing.
+They seek to further a culture of writing at Colby and in the community through peer tutoring and special writing events.
+As a writing resource for our students, they provide information on good writing practices and guidance on grammar and documentation.
+Even students who have always been strong writers can find themselves feeling less confident when learning how to write in a new academic setting.
+The Writers’ Center is a warm and friendly space where students can seek advice on every step of the writing process.
 Sign up for an appointment.